 Renee Henslee – Head of School

-Demi Runkle is the Facilities Coordinator, team leader for grades three through five, and the fourth and fifth grade math and science teacher.
+Demi Runkle is the Community Coordinator for Peabody School and she is also a member of the administrative team. .
 She is a native Virginian, attended local private and public schools, and graduated from Mary Washington College with a B.A. in Theatre Arts.
 She began her teaching career in 1969 in the Albemarle Public Schools system, retiring in 2000 after 31 years.
 Mrs. Runkle has received an M.ED from UVA, and has a academically advanced education endorsement.
 She began teaching at Peabody School in the fall of 2000.
 She has also done educational consulting for various school systems in Virginia.
-Mrs. Runkle is married and has four miniature dachshunds.
+Mrs. Runkle has four miniature dachshunds.
 Her hobbies are gardening, walking, yoga, and reading good books.

 Katie Witthauer Murrah serves as the Director of Admissions for Peabody School.
 Mrs. Murrah holds a M.Ed. in Educational Psychology with an emphasis in Gifted Education from the University of Virginia’s Curry School of Education as well as a B.A. in Psychology from Mississippi State University.
 Prior to joining the faculty of Peabody School, Mrs. Murrah was the Gifted Education Specialist at Clark Elementary School for five years.
 In 2012, Mrs. Murrah received the Golden Apple award for excellence in teaching.
 Mrs. Murrah enjoys meeting new people and sharing information with them about Peabody School’s outstanding students and faculty.